Chlorine

 Salt extracted from ocean water.

 Chlorine is the 2nd most abundant halogen on the Earth and 21st most abundant element in the Earth’s crust.
-However, it is very rare in the Earth’s atmosphere or in pure form.
+However, it is very rare in the Earth’s Atmosphere or in pure form.
 It is mostly present in the compounds like sodium chloride.

 There is very high demand for chlorine in its elemental form and the majority of elemental chlorine is produced from brine (highly saline water).
 Brine contains a very high amount of sodium chloride and electrolyzing it releases the chlorine gas.